-Similarities Differences Similarities Both serve a supportive and decorative functions Both columns have capitals and bases Both columns appear on the Differences Greek columns have grooves, the house's columns do not.
+Similarities Differences Both serve a supportive and decorative functions Both columns have capitals and bases Both columns appear on the exterior of the buildings Greek columns have grooves, the house's columns do not.
 Greek columns are broad below and small towards the top, yet the house's columns are of the same size from the base to the top.
-Greek column are not painted yet the house's columns are painted The houses columns are small and short exterior of the compared to the Greek columns. buildings • The Greek columns are closer to one another while the house's columns have varying distances.
+Greek column are not painted yet the house's columns are painted The houses columns are small and short compared to the Greek columns.
+The Greek columns are closer to one another while the house's columns have varying distances.